Rainwater from your roof is the most common and best method of water collection in Northland.

 For an engineered tank with maximum strength, no other tank comes close so make sure you specify a Fortress T5000.

-After installation of the water tank we advise that you make sure it has a load of water added before back-filling.
+After installation of the water tank we advise that you make sure it has a load of water added to minimise any chance of floatation.

 Siting Instructions for Water Tanks